in the Loire Valley

 into the rockface.

-In the Middle Ages these caves were the
+the Middle Ages these caves were the refuge of lepers.

 A small tower buried under heavy vegetation